philiplinden/spacetime/docs/approach.md

 manipulating the service, but they may use this infrastructure themselves and even work to support its canonization.

-## Interoperability with Other Missions
+## interoperability with other missions

 In the design of a lunar PNT system one important consideration is the definition of a reference frame to allow for absolute position.
 This time